For Campus-Based Professionals

 As part of the partnership, Certified Student Affairs Educators (CSAEd) may also attain continuing education credits toward their Fraternity/Sorority Life specialty (FSL) certification by participating in the EXCEL Summit.

-Thanks to the generosity of Alpha Sigma Tau Sorority, we are offering a scholarship for this year's EXCEL Summit for Campus-Based Professionals.
+We have multiple scholarships available for this year's EXCEL Summit for Campus-Based Professionals, including one sponsored by Alpha Sigma Tau Sorority.
 We appreciate their investment in our fraternity/sorority campus professionals and are grateful for our shared commitment to improving the fraternity/sorority experience.
-Complete the Scholarship Application by April 28, 2024.

 EXCEL prepares you to: